brl1906/PDFScrapingTour/readme.md

 ```

 ### Installing
-The requirements.txt file contains all of the dependencies necessary to run this program from your machine.
+The requirements.txt file contains the dependencies necessary to run this program from your machine.
 It also includes the installation of packages required to convert the jupyter notebook code into a slideshow  though this is not necessary or related to any of the PDF stuff.
 You can create a virtual environment and run in your terminal the command:
 '''pip install -r requirements'''

 This assumes that you have created a project folder, changed into that directory, have created a virtual environment there, activated the virtual environment for your project, and are running the above command in that location.